Charlotte-Potter/Charlotte-Potter/README.md

 - 👋 Hi, I’m @Charlotte-Potter
 - 👀 I’m interested in ...
 Completing my PhD in psychologyy and neuroscience.
 I'm especially interested in how we engage with informaiton and what happens in our brains when we're curious.
 - 🌱 I’m currently learning ...
 Python, R, PsychoPy.
-My uni reading focuses on reward learning, motivation, neural networks, programming and I'm gearing up to learn MatLab
+My uni reading focuses on reward learning, motivation, neural networks, programming and I'm gearing up to learn MatLab to analyse EEG data.
 - 💞️ I’m looking to collaborate on ... learning PsychoPy, building neuroscience/psychology experiments, learning python.
 - 📫 How to reach me ... via LinkedIn.
 - 😄 Pronouns: ...
 She/Her